 Rural Development Areas (RDAs) are those unincorporated areas within the County that are not located within a Transit Supportive Development Area, Urban-Growth Area, Suburban-Development Area, or Utility-Enclave Area.
 Development in these areas is characterized by large open areas, agricultural use, with scattered development and rural centers.
 Services are limited and mostly found in the rural centers and clustered developments.
+The entire 326-acre site is currently in the Residential-Low (RL) (168 acres) and Agricultural/Residential-Rural (A/RR) (158 acres) land use districts.
+At their March 5, 2025, meeting, the Planning Commission recommended that the site be designated as RL, and that 17 acres be changed to Residential-Medium in the Urban Growth Area (UGA)(LDCPAL-2024-17).
+The BoCC, at their May 6, 2025, meeting, approved for transmittal of the entire site as RL, which did not include the proposed RM portion.
+This CPA will be heard by the Board for adoption on July 15, 2025.

-The site is currently in a Residential-Low (RL) (168 acres) and Agricultural/Residential-Rural (A/RR) (158 acres) land use districts.
-The immediate land use districts in the vicinity of the proposed request includes RL-1, A/RR, Institutional-2 (INST-2) and vacant land designated as Recreation, Conservation, and Mixed-Use in the City of Bartow.
+The immediate land use districts in the vicinity of the proposed request includes RL-1, A/RR, Institutional-2 (INST-2).
+Within the City of Bartow, south of the site, property is designated as Recreation, Conservation, and Mixed-Use.